sayez10/ti-economic-equalization-overhaul-mod/README.md

 # Economic Equalization Overhaul
 This is a fan mod for the game Terra Invicta.
 It modifies the way national economies work, to better represent the way countries of different sizes compare.

-The project was originally started by [Verdiss] (https://github.com/Verdiss).
-Development was later taken over by [explodoboy] (https://github.com/explodoboy).
+The project was originally started by [Verdiss](https://github.com/Verdiss).
+Development was later taken over by [explodoboy](https://github.com/explodoboy).
 For now I am maintaining a fork while it's unclear if any other fork is still being actively maintained.

 ### Philosophy